Hercynian Forest: Geography

-Relict tracts of this once-continuous forest exist with many local names: the Black Forest, the Ardennes, the Bavarian Forest, the Vosges, the Eifel, the Jura Mountains, the Sihlwald, the Swabian Jura, the Franconian Jura, the Palatinate Forest, the Teutoburg Forest, the Argonne Forest, the Odenwald, the Spessart, the Rhön, the Thuringian Forest, the Harz, the Rauhe Alb, the Steigerwald, the Fichtel Mountains, the Ore Mountains, the Giant Mountains, the Bohemian Forest and the Sudetes.
+Relict tracts of this once-continuous forest exist with many local names; the Black Forest, the Ardennes, the Bavarian Forest, the Vosges, the Eifel, the Jura Mountains, the Sihlwald, the Swabian Jura, the Franconian Jura, the Palatinate Forest, the Teutoburg Forest, the Argonne Forest, the Odenwald, the Spessart, the Rhön, the Thuringian Forest, the Harz, the Rauhe Alb, the Steigerwald, the Fichtel Mountains, the Ore Mountains, the Giant Mountains, the Bohemian Forest and the Sudetes.
 In present-day Czech Republic and southern Poland, it joined the forested Carpathians.
 The Mittelgebirge seem to correspond more or less to a stretch of the Hercynian mountains.
 Many present-day smaller forests were also included like the Bienwald and the Haguenau Forest.
-The Hercynian Forest maybe extended northwest to the Veluwe, west to the Silva Carbonaria, southwest to the Morvan and the Langres plateau and east to the Polish Jura or even the Białowieża Forest.
+The Hercynian Forest may be extended northwest to the Veluwe, west to the Silva Carbonaria, southwest to the Morvan and the Langres plateau and east to the Polish Jura or even the Białowieża Forest.